What's in this article?

 Heatable complete a chemical flush on all new boiler installations, for free

-If the existing heating system isn't old as mould, a chemical flush is usually sufficient (Heatable do this as standard on all new boiler installations, for free).
+If the existing heating system isn't old as mould, a chemical flush is usually sufficient (Heatable do this as standard on all new boiler replacement, for free).
 More on that later.

 How much will a boiler installation cost?
 Check out our new boiler costs guide for the full rundown.